Tiffany Shaw

 Tiffany Shaw is a geophysical scientist from Canada.
-She is currently an associate professor at the University of Chicago.
+She is currently a professor at the University of Chicago.
 She is known for her extensive contributions to the geophysical and atmospheric sciences.

 Early life and education

 Tiffany Shaw is a geophysical scientist from Brampton, Canada.
 Her interest in science and math stemmed from an influential math teacher she had in high school.
 Her specific interest in geophysical and atmospheric sciences began while she was studying to become a pilot.

 She received her B.S. in Atmospheric Science and Math at the University of British Columbia in 2004.
 In 2005, she completed her M.S. in physics from the University of Toronto.
 In 2009, Shaw received her PhD in physics from the University of Toronto.
 There, she worked with her mentor and advisor, Ted Shepherd on her doctoral thesis: Energy and Momentum Consistency in Subgrid-Scale Parameterization for Climate Models.